 - Why They Matter: These notes define the perfume’s character and balance its composition.

-- For a romantic evening, a floral-based middle note like a rose can evoke elegance, while lavender adds a touch of tranquility.
+- For a romantic evening, a floral-based perfume middle note like a rose can evoke elegance, while lavender adds a touch of tranquility.
 EMBARK's My Passion For Her is a great example of a perfume that seamlessly manages to transition between the top and base notes thanks to its heart.

 Base Notes: The Foundation and Finale